huy-nguyen/demo-gatsby-plugin-remove-trailing-slashes-bug/src/posts/one.md

 ---
 title: Post one
 date: 2018-01-01
-summary: This is post one
+summary: This is post one summary
 ---

 This is post one's content.